theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 ### **Here are some other things to see and do while in Charleston, Coos Bay & North Bend!**

-In **Charleston**, stop in at the [Charleston Marine Life Center](http://www.charlestonmarinelifecenter.com/) and discover the marine life and coastal ecosystem just off Oregon's coast _(subject to COVID opening)_.
+In **Charleston**, stop in at the [Charleston Marine Life Center](http://www.charlestonmarinelifecenter.com/) and discover the marine life and coastal ecosystem just off Oregon's coast.
 Take a stroll along [Bastendorff Beach](https://oregonsadventurecoast.com/blog/2017-08-29-spotlight-on-bastendorff-beach/).
 You might even see a surfer taking on the waves.
 And if you have more time this visit, take a [fishing charter](https://oregonsadventurecoast.com/tour-guides-and-charters/) out of the Charleston Marina.

 In **Coos Bay**, take a stroll along the boardwalk and visit the Coos Bay Visitor Information Center where you will see the 30' lighted tree!
 Visit the [Coos History Museum](https://cooshistory.org/) and explore our area's culture and history.
 Visit the [Coos Art Museum](https://www.coosart.org/) to see the latest exhibition, their permanent collection, and the Steve Prefontaine Gallery.
 And [catch a bite to eat](https://oregonsadventurecoast.com/dining/) at one of our many casual restaurants and coffee shops.

 In **North Bend**, take a stroll downtown and visit [quaint, one-of-a-kind shops](https://oregonsadventurecoast.com/shopping/) and cafes.
-Cross over the historic McCullough Bridge on your way to Horsfall Beach at the tip of the [Oregon Dunes National Recreation Area](https://oregonsadventurecoast.com/untamed-dunes/) and one of the many ATV rental locations in the area.
+Take to the ice at the only Ice Skating Rink on the Oregon Coast!
+(Thanksgiving to Valentine's Day) Cross over the historic McCullough Bridge on your way to Horsfall Beach at the tip of the [Oregon Dunes National Recreation Area](https://oregonsadventurecoast.com/untamed-dunes/) and one of the many ATV rental locations in the area.

 ![Shore Acres Holiday Lights - Charleston, Oregon](/img/Shore-Acres-Holiday-Lights-Collage-3.jpg)